• Skip to primary navigation

 Let's talk a bit about Pad Thai.

-Authentic Pad Thai is a famous dish made with rice noodles, shrimp or chicken, scrambled eggs and vegetables stir fried in a tangy, salty sauce.
+Authentic Pad Thai is a famous dish made with stir fried rice noodles, shrimp or chicken, scrambled eggs, and fresh vegetables, stir fried in a tangy, salty sauce.

 It is not an age-old dish, but invented in Thailand in the 1930s.
 At the time, Chinese noodle dishes made by Chinese immigrants were gaining quick popularity with the Thai people.
 Noodles were not traditionally used in most of Thai cooking, considered more of a Chinese ingredient.

 Pad Thai was developed out of this trend, through a sense of national pride, a noodle dish made with more traditional Thai ingredients.
-It quickly became a favorite, and spread from the region because of its wonderful flavor.
+It quickly became a favorite, eventually becoming the national dish of Thailand, and spread from the region because of its wonderful flavor.

 It's definitely a favorite in the United States where it graces the menus of Thai restaurants everywhere.

 My recipe is adapted from experimentation and several cookbooks, and I will list them below for reference.
-It's much closer to more authentic Pad Thai, though with a few updates of my own.
+It's much closer to more authentic Pad Thai, though with a few updates of my own, geared toward lovers of big flavor and spices.

 Let's talk about how to make Pad Thai, shall we?